sini-codes/Koinonia/README.md

 ## How to make my repository compatible with Koinonia ?
 #### Package Identification
-Use the following JSON template to craft a configuration for your package:
+Use the following JSON template to craft a configuration for your package and place it inside `koinonia.config.json` in your repository root:
 ```
 {
   "Title" : "Package Title",